 The past few years have very busy and gratifying for me in terms of opportunities resulting from my research and writing.
 I spoke about Charles Young and the Buffalo Soldiers at several venues and worked on several very exciting history projects.
 I worked with Frank Simkonis of Kentucky Educational TV on a segment on Charles Young for the program "Kentucky Life."
 The program aired in February 2017.
 I presented a paper titled "The Americo-Liberian and Indigenous View: African American Officers in Liberia, 1910-1942 at the Society for Military History Conference in Louisville, Kentucky in April 2018.
 I was invited in August 2018 by the National Park Service to present a talk at the Klondike Gold Rush National Historical Park in Skagway, Alaska about the experiences of Company L, Twenty-Fourth Infantry that was stationed in that city from 1899 to 1902.
 Finally, I worked with Dr. Carolyn Mazloomi and the Women of Color Quilters Network (WCQN) and thirty of her artists who are creating quilts that tell the story of Charles Young.
-This show will open at the National Afro-American Museum and Cultural Center in Wilberforce, Ohio on March 16, 2019.
+This show opened at the National Afro-American Museum and Cultural Center in Wilberforce, Ohio on March 16, 2019.
 You will find more details on these and others in the Events section of this webpage.

 I look forward to many more adventures riding with Charles Young and the Buffalo Soldiers!